Ragıp Gümüşpala: Military life

 While he was a student at Edirne High School, he climbed into Talimgâha and in 1917 he was promoted to the rank of lieutenant.
-While he was Deputy Commander of the 63rd Regiment of the 12th Division, he was captured by the British on 2 October 1918 during the Battle of Nablus on the Sinai and Palestine Front.
+While he was Deputy Commander of the 63rd Regiment of the 12th Division, he was captured by the British Empire on 2 October 1918 during the Battle of Nablus on the Sinai and Palestine campaign.
 He remained in captivity until 6 October 1920.
 He returned from Istanbul to Ankara and joined the War of Independence on 13 December 1920.
-For his contributions to the National Struggle, he was awarded with the Red Stripe Medal of Independence.
-After serving as Team and Company Commander, he graduated from the War Academy, which he entered in 1931, and became a staff officer in the same year.
+For his contributions to the National Struggle, he was awarded with the Medal of Independence with Red Ribbon.
+After serving as Team and Company Commander, he graduated from the Turkish Military Academy, which he entered in 1931, and became a staff officer in the same year.

 After serving in various headquarters and units, he was promoted to the rank of brigadier general in 1948, major general in 1951, lieutenant general in 1955 and general in 1959.
 With the rank of Brigadier General, 65th Division Infantry Brigade Command, Motorized Units School Command, 9th Division Deputy Commander and 3rd Army Chief of Staff, 65th Division Command with the rank of Major General and Deputy Commander of the 2nd Corps, 7th Corps Command and 3rd Army Corps with the rank of Lieutenant General.
 He served as the Deputy Commander of the Army.

-In 1960, while he was Commander of the 3rd Army in the rank of general, the 27 May Coup happened.
+In 1960, while he was Commander of the 3rd Army in the rank of general, the 1960 Turkish coup d'état happened.
 He asked the National Unity Committee, which made the coup in Ankara, who their leader was, and informed that if their leader was not a senior general, he would march to Ankara with the 3rd Army under his command and put an end to the rebellion.
 Thereupon, the juntaists brought retired general Cemal Gürsel from Izmir to Ankara by military plane and showed him the leader instead of Major General Cemal Madanoğlu, who was the most senior of the coup.
 He was appointed Chief of General Staff on 3 June 1960.
 On 2 August 1960, he was ex officio retired by the National Unity Committee, together with about 5000 officers who would later form the Retired Revolution Officers Association (EMINSU).